iqlusioninc/abscissa/README.md

 the ground, or elevating your project.

 The word "abscissa" is also the key to the [Kryptos K2] panel.

+### Q2: "Abscissa" is a hard name to remember!
+Got any tips?

+**A2**: Imagine you're A-B testing a couple of scissors... with attitude.

 ## Testing Framework Changes